nguyenvuducduy97andrew-ai/OOP_HotelBookingManagementSystem/README.md

 cmake --build build --target HotelBookingManagement
 ```

 Run the executable from any directory.
-On a first launch, the per-user application-data database is created with an empty schema; rooms, customers, bookings, and invoices are created only through the application.
+On a first launch with no legacy project database, the per-user application-data database is created with an empty schema; rooms, customers, bookings, and invoices are created only through the application.
+If the former developer file `data/hotel_data.db` exists, it is copied once into the managed location to preserve legacy work.
+Rename or move that legacy file before the first launch when an intentionally clean database is required.

 ### Windows Qt kit note